The Empowerment of followers of Messiah Yeshua (Jesus)

 If there is a situation right now in your life, give it a few days.
 It might take ten, it might be four . . . it might be more than 10.
 But like I said earlier, God’s timing is perfect.
 You can trust Him.

 Maybe you’ve been traveling more than a Sabbath’s Day journey, keeping your agenda jam-packed.
 Honor the Sabbath, and the Lord of the Sabbath will meet you right where you are.
 Not everyone who desires to be baptized in the Holy Spirit receives that blessing right away.
-Think of it as a journey: He will satisfy your hunger and thirst.
+Think of it as a journey: He will satisfy your hunger and thirst when you need it most.

 There is nothing more noble than to be an anointed, Holy Spirit-filled servant of God.